RichMorin/PA_all/PP_Perkian/Pi3_CK_Assy.md

 The RasPi 3 is powered by a USB power supply, through a short switching cable.
 Both of these deserve a bit of discussion.
-The power cables use a micro USB connector, which is very small and must be oriented properly in order to go in.
+The power cables use a Micro-USB connector, which is very small and must be oriented properly in order to go in.
 If this is your first experience with this connector, be patient;
 once you get the knack, plugging it in will be only a minor nuisance.